nescioquid/pokeemerald-expansion/docs/install/set_up_guide.md

 # Setting up pokeemerald-expansion

+> [!NOTE]
-> 📣 _Got a reason to build with a toolchain other than devkitARM?
+> _Got a reason to build with a toolchain other than devkitARM?
 Check out our notes on [building with other toolchains](build_with_other_toolchains.md)._

 Now that we've got our programming environment set up, we're ready get our own copy of the **pokeemerald-expansion** project on our machine.

+> [!NOTE]
-> 💡 If you're new to Git and GitHub or unsure of the differences, we politely (but firmly) suggest that you take a look at this guide to [The Basics of Git and GitHub](https://github.com/TeamAquasHideout/Team-Aquas-Asset-Repo/wiki/The-Basics-of-GitHub) kindly provided by our friends at [Team Aqua's Hideout](https://github.com/TeamAquasHideout/Team-Aquas-Asset-Repo/) to learn about how to fork and clone the Git repository (get your own copy of the project both online and on your machine).
+> _If you're new to Git and GitHub or unsure of the differences, we politely (but firmly) suggest that you take a look at this guide to [The Basics of Git and GitHub](https://github.com/TeamAquasHideout/Team-Aquas-Asset-Repo/wiki/The-Basics-of-GitHub) kindly provided by our friends at [Team Aqua's Hideout](https://github.com/TeamAquasHideout/Team-Aquas-Asset-Repo/) to learn about how to fork and clone the Git repository (get your own copy of the project both online and on your machine)._

 ### Cloning the repository from GitHub

+> [!WARNING]
-> ⚠️ **Do not use** GitHub's "Download Zip" option.
+> **Do not use** _GitHub's "Download Zip" option.
 It doesn't include commit history, which you need to get future updates or merge any feature branches.
-Follow the instructions below instead.
+Follow the instructions below instead._

 First, make sure you've navigated to the directory you want to keep your project in (like your `decomps` directory, for instance).